 - Histograms show buckets of spans organized by latency.
 By comparing the baseline to the regression, it’s easy to confirm that latency has increased.

-- Correlations shows you spans with specific tags that may be contributing to latency.
+- Correlations shows you spans with specific attributes that may be contributing to latency.

 - The Operations diagram shows latency per operation, and you can view all downstream operations to see where that latency starts.